 7. Learn how to care for your twins at home

-For all the similarities caring for twins has with caring for one, there are just some things that sets twins apart.
+For all the similarities caring for twins has with caring for one, there are just some things that set twins apart.
 Routines and schedules, for one.
 While singletons can get away with feeding on demand or following sleep cues, twins need synchronized schedules.

 For instance, feed your twins at the same time, including breastfeeding.
-Master tandem feeding and you will save yourself a ton of time, instead of feeding one right after the other.
+Master tandem feeding and you can save yourself a ton of time, instead of feeding one right after the other.
 (This is why I also recommend bringing a twin nursing pillow like this one with you to the hospital, so you can practice right away.)

 Start by giving your emotions time to settle, including learning as much as you can about twins to ease your anxieties.
 Next, prepare your older child for life with twins and encourage self-sufficiency and independence.